 Metal Detecting Ghost Towns

-When you hear the phrase "ghost town" you likely think of the image below.
-These communities used to thrive but for one reason or another they were deserted.
-This is unfortunate but also gives a great place to metal detect.
+Ghost towns are communities that used to thrive, but for one reason or another were deserted.
+While the backstories to these towns are fascinating, metal detecting ghost towns can uncover a new layer of stories.
 Just like with any other hunt, research, preparation, and safety go a long way for a productive expedition.

 There are plenty of books that explain the history of an area.
-Some of these, such as Garrett Ghost Town Treasures, are geared directly to treasure hunters.
-You can get some lore and interesting places to try and find.
-Working with old maps is another way to plot out where you may dig up some good finds.
-We have a nice selection to get you started.
+Some of these, such as Garrett’s Ghost Town Treasures, are geared directly toward treasure hunters.
+The book features interesting stories and possible places to find and detect.

 As always, be sure you are safe on your hunt.
-This is even more important when exploring a ghost town.
+This is even more important when metal detecting ghost towns.
 Many of the buildings and paths deteriorate because they are not maintained.
 The environment will eventually start to reclaim the area and hide hazards.